MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 ::: moniker-end

 ::: moniker range="< azure-devops"
-You may want to add another project in following instances:
+You might want to add another project in following instances:
 - To prohibit or manage access to the information contained within a project
 - To support custom work tracking processes for specific business units within your organization
 - To support entirely separate business units that have their own administrative policies and administrators